 A Lady Without Peer is part of the Republished Regencies series.
 The full series reading order is as follows:

-Love Undisguised • A Duke Walked into a House Party • A Lady Without Peer • Holiday Duet — Republished Regencies • Gentleman Seeks a Lady • Windham Family Duet • Duke the Halls • Novella: The Windham Ducal Duet •
+Love Undisguised • A Duke Walked into a House Party • A Lady Without Peer • Holiday Duet — Republished Regencies • Gentleman Seeks a Lady • Windham Family Duet • The Duke and the April Flowers • A Kiss by the Sea • Novella: The Windham Ducal Duet •